Developing clinical judgment skills in nursing students

 - reflecting on the effectiveness of the response (Tanner, 2006).

-Clinical judgement is process that results in a student's conclusions after making a holistic assessment that correctly interprets clinical data to determine a best response.
+Clinical judgment results in a student's conclusions after making a holistic assessment that correctly interprets clinical data to determine the best response.
 It is an outcome that depends on critical thinking, clinical reasoning, and intuition (Rischer, 2021).

-In nursing, for example, strong clinical judgement involves a nurse choosing the best response among alternative actions in light of expected outcomes, the using ongoing evaluative reflection to monitor a patient's response, and then modifying interventions accordingly.
-Reflecting on clinical decisions afterward leads to improved judgement when caring for future patients (Alfaro-LeFevre, 2017; Tanner, 2006; Manetti, 2019).
+In nursing, for example, strong clinical judgment involves a nurse choosing the best response among alternative actions in light of expected outcomes, using ongoing evaluative reflection to monitor a patient's response, and then modifying interventions accordingly.
+Reflecting on clinical decisions afterward leads to improved judgment when caring for future patients (Alfaro-LeFevre, 2017; Tanner, 2006; Manetti, 2019).